egberts/egberts.github.io-src/content/articles/fail2ban-regex-troubleshooting.md

 FINAL STRETCH
 =============
-We have the remaining of log text ` query failed (REFUSED) for example.tld/IN/ANY at query.c:5445` left to go.

-We're impatient lot, aren't we?
-Rush it up with:
+With the remaining of log text ` query failed (REFUSED) for example.tld/IN/ANY at query.c:5445` left to go, rush it up with:

 ```ini
 _query_refused = query failed \(REFUSED\) for %(_dns_tuple)s at %(_codeloc)s$
 ```